Field Scouting Basics Workshop

 The objective is getting students out of the classroom and in the field, completing activities a crop scout will actually be doing.
 This opportunity builds confidence in the field.
 Students should be prepared for typical spring weather and field conditions and dress accordingly.

 The Worker Protection Standard (WPS) is intended to protect agricultural workers and pesticide handlers from the risks of prolonged pesticide exposure.
-Recent updates went into effect in January 2017.
 Crop scouts entering fields where pesticides have been applied must receive training before they begin work and every 12 months.
 The session includes information about pesticide residues, the potential health effects of pesticide exposure, and how to avoid bringing pesticide residues home.
-This is an optional session provided to registered attendees of the Crop Scouting Basics Workshop.
+This is an optional session provided to registered attendees of the Field Scouting Basics Workshop.
 Certificates of completion will be provided.

 - The course is open to any individual wishing to learn more and sharpen their crop scouting skills.